MacOS

 First make a directory for Petio:

-define a service for Petio like shown below and save it astv.petio.plist
+launchddefine a service for Petio like shown below and save it astv.petio.plistin the~/Library/LaunchAgents/folder.

 <?xml version="1.0" encoding="UTF-8"?>